191st Street station: Mid- and late 20th century

 In Fiscal Year 1961, the installation of fluorescent lighting at the station was completed.
 In addition, work began on the replacement of two of the station's elevators with automatic elevators, which did not require elevator operators.
 During fiscal year 1962, two of the station's elevators were replaced.
 Funding for the rehabilitation of the other two elevators was initially provided in the 1976 New York State budget, but was reallocated. $940,000 would have been required to improve these elevators and those at 181st Street on the IND Eighth Avenue Line.
+On May 18, 1983, bids for the rehabilitation of elevators at the two stops were put out to tender.

 In 1981, the Metropolitan Transportation Authority (MTA) listed the 191st Street station among the 69 most deteriorated stations in the subway system.
-On May 18, 1983, bids for the rehabilitation of elevators at the two stops were put out to tender.
+A renovation of the 191st Street station was funded as part of the MTA's 1980–1984 capital plan.
+The MTA received a $106 million grant from the Urban Mass Transit Administration in October 1983; most of the grant would fund the renovation of eleven stations, including 191st Street.

 On August 21, 1989, with the start of 1/ weekday skip-stop service, 1 trains began skipping this station between 6:30 am and 7:00 pm, while 9 trains served the station during these times.
 On September 4, 1994, midday skip-stop service was discontinued, and 191st Street was no longer a skip-stop station.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.